 The 2040 Transit System Plan is being developed using a phased approach.
 Phase One focused on the bus network through a Comprehensive Operations Analysis (COA) effort in order to identify efficiencies and improvements to benefit our customers and build ridership.
 Phase Two is underway to develop the 2040 Transit System Plan, which will evaluate longer-term projects and programs, integrate the COA bus recommendations, and identify regional expansion opportunities.

-Public meetings and "pop-up" meetings at DART facilities will be held in Spring 2017 to provide an update on the effort, including progress on the COA Bus Service Plan, the initial corridor screening evaluation, regional opportunities, and draft recommendations for the 2040 Transit System Plan.
+Public meetings and "pop-up" meetings at DART facilities will be held in the near future to provide an update on the effort, including progress on the COA Bus Service Plan, the initial corridor screening evaluation, regional opportunities, and draft recommendations for the 2040 Transit System Plan.

 DART 2040 Transit System Plan Newsletter

 - March 2016 (PDF file opens in a new window)

 DART 2040 Transit System Plan Public Meeting Presentation

 - March 2016 Public Meetings Presentation (11MB PDF file opens in a new window)

 Phase One – Comprehensive Operations Analysis (COA) and Bus Service PlanThe COA included a detailed analysis of each DART bus route as well as shuttles, on-call service, and flex routes.
 Coupled with a market and travel pattern analysis and a comprehensive public outreach program, the effort identified opportunities to increase efficiencies, thus identifying potential cost savings that could allow for operating improvements that can benefit our customers and build ridership.
 Any opportunities to identify and implement efficiencies in our bus network will serve to complement Phase Two of the Transit System Plan.